aritraray120/Age-Calc/README.md

 # **Age-Calc**
 🔗 **Live Demo:** *https://age-calc-azure.vercel.app/*

 A simple React app that calculates your exact **age in years, months, and days** based on your date of birth.
 Fully responsive and optimized for all screen sizes.

-## 🚀 **Features**
-✅ Enter your date of birth to calculate
-✅ Clean and minimal UI
-✅ Fully responsive design
-✅ Smooth and fast performance

 ## 🛠 **Tech Stack**
 - **React.js** – Frontend library